ABOUT PIANO LESSONS

 Everyone learns differently - on our first lesson we will talk about your goals, interests, and current knowledge level and then together choose the right teaching method for you.
 I find that younger students are most successful beginning at or after the age of 5.
 Older students should trust that it’s NEVER too late to learn music!

 Affordable tuition to reserve your weekly time slot is charged by the month and includes the cost of lesson, preparation time, and travel time and expenses.
-All lessons are taught in the comfort of your home in 30, 45, and 60-minute classes.
+All lessons are taught online or in the comfort of your home in 30, 45, and 60-minute classes.
 Students will need to purchase method books, sheet music, and other supplies on occasion throughout the year.